Several Upper School extracurricular programs offer students the opportunity to take part in community service projects through the following clubs:

 Peer Tutors: McDonogh's peer tutors volunteer after school and during their free time to help students who need extra support in academic subjects.
 They are an important resource for schoolmates.

 SOS-- Singers of Soul:Singers of Soul (S.O.S.) is a co-ed performance group and is also a project-based group that performs in places around the community, such as retirement homes and children’s hospitals.
 They sing pop and R&B music.
 Anyone who loves to sing and perform is welcome in the club, and if you can play an instrument, rap, or beatbox, please join them.

 Support Our Troops:Members will take part in helping troops in our local community as well as troops overseas.
 Club activities will include making Paracord Survival bracelets, writing letters to the troops, and collecting goods for local families of troops that are in need.

 Tutoring Service for Hispanic Children: Every Sunday evening, students meet with a group of Hispanic students from a local middle school to help them with their homework in various subjects.
 The tutoring is a chance for the Hispanic children to practice their English in an academic setting, since many parents are unable to provide the help their children need.
 McDonogh students also get to provide a helpful service while gaining fluency in Spanish in a relaxed environment.

 UNICEF: McDonogh for UNICEF works with a national organization of high school clubs to raise money and awareness for children in poverty throughout the world.
-Their biggest event is the annual Trick or Treat for UNICEF Drive, during which they campaign for donations and hand out the famous orange boxes to students planning to dress up for Halloween.
+Their biggest event is the annual Trick or Treat for UNICEF Drive, during which they campaign for donations and hand out the famous orange boxes to students planning to dress up and go trick-or-treating on Halloween.